Decoherence of Majorana zero modes mediated by gapless fermions: Conclusions

 Our results do not alter in any way the criterion that the presence of fermionic reservoirs has to be avoided in Majorana qubit devices.
 However, this criterion may not always be applicable in practice, especially in intermediate experiments testing new materials and device designs, where transport measurements remain essential.
 Furthermore, our results indicate that the presence of a fermionic reservoir leads to a dissipative dynamics which is interesting in its own regard.

+Although our modeling did not include the fermion parity measurement apparatus explicitly, we emphasize that the protocol described in Sec.~\ref{sec:decay} to isolate the non-local decoherence effect could be experimentally implemented e.g. using tetron devices~\cite{karzig2017,microsoft2025}.
+In this setting, a two-dimensional electron gas could be used as an intentional fermionic reservoir with tunable couplings, in order to test the dissipative dynamics of Majorana zero modes.
+Conceptually, the presence of two separate baths is not strictly necessary: it would be sufficient to couple two out of four Majorana zero modes to a common reservoir.

 Our findings leave some immediate open questions.
 Can the Lindblad equation be refined, perhaps with a better time coarse-graining, to capture the time delay occurring before non-local couplings are established?
 Can the spectral properties of the Lindblad equation for the free-electron model be described with random-matrix theory?
 Can the open-system dynamics reveal a difference between unpaired Majorana zero modes and local zero-energy Andreev bound state~\cite{mishmash2020}?
-And, perhaps most importantly, can the non-local decoherence effect be observed in near-term experiments with Majorana devices?
 We leave the exploration of these questions for further work.

 There are also several possible extensions of our work.
 It would be important to include disorder in the reservoir and interactions, both between the Majorana zero modes and in the reservoir.
 Interactions between the Majorana zero modes due to charging energy of the topological superconductor, in particular, are important to model Majorana-based topological qubits~\cite{karzig2017} and predicted transport phenomena such as the electron teleportation~\cite{fu2010} and the topological Kondo effect~\cite{beri2012}.
 It would also be interesting to change the perspective on the model of Eq.~\eqref{eq:microscopic_model} and study transport through a reservoir coupled to many Majorana zero modes.
 Finally, the Lindblad equation for Majorana zero modes developed here could be used to study non-Abelian braiding~\cite{beenakker2020} in the presence of dissipation, for instance in the case of vortices weakly coupled to edge states.